My approach as a psychedelic facilitator really depends on the person I am working with and our relationship.

 Don’t tell them they are wrong or correct them

 Don’t try to convince them of your philosophy, or espouse yours to them

-If you don’t understand their viewpoint, be patient, and take a moment to try to try to understand before any response.
-Approach with a genuine curiosity and as if they know something that you don’t.
+If you don’t understand their viewpoint, be patient, and take a moment to try and understand before any response.
+Approach with a genuine curiosity.
+Act as if they know something that you don’t.
 Use questions to help yourself reach their viewpoint, rather than using questions to get them to reach yours.

 What they need will come from within them, not from you telling them conclusions that you’ve already come to.

 Being open, gentle and loving doesn’t mean being serious or inauthentically lovey dovey.
 It means being patient and sensitive to the depths and dimensions of them.
 You can still smile and be light.